 There are also infections that you get from, for instance, a simple bicycle accident (Tetanus).
 Without the vaccinations against it (you need more than one), you’re in trouble, and I’m talking about serious youmightdie-trouble.

 Another argument is that maybe your child is at one stage to old to get sick from a virus, say Measles, but they can carry the virus and infect other children that did not get the vaccine yet, thus endangering them.

 Lastly, the world is getting smaller and smaller, you/your children are likely to go traveling and trust me, those diseases that you don’t take seriously?
-They kill people in some of the countries you plan to visit.
+They kill people in some of the countries you/they plan to visit.

 5. Can I reduce the pain of vaccination by giving my child something?

 Yes, after the vaccination you give your child a very pretty bandage from Frozen or whatever other favorite character (my husband still buys Harry Potter bandages for me).
 Then you give them, depending on their age, a nice little snack and tell him/her how brave they were and how proud you are.
 Done.

 6. Does vaccinating increase the risk of autism or other neurological diseases?